 Get a Home Inspection

 It’s not a bad idea to work with hard numbers.
-Go ahead and get estimates for every item on your inspection report that you’re not capable of taking care of yourself.
+Get estimates for every item on your inspection report that you’re not capable of taking care of yourself.

 Next, consider the average sales price on comparable homes in your neighborhood.
 You can use this tool from Trulia.